-(e) A member may change his vote until the machine has been ordered locked by the presiding officer.
+- (e) A member may change his vote until the machine has been ordered closed by the presiding officer.
 It shall be the responsibility of each member to determine the accuracy of his vote as registered opposite his name on the electric roll call board.
-Votes of absent or excused members shall be recorded only as absent or excused.

-(f) No member shall cast the vote of any other member, nor shall any other person cast the vote of a member.
+Except as otherwise provided in House Rule 18 (b), votes of absent or excused members shall be recorded only as absent or excused. - (f) No member shall cast the vote of any other member, nor shall any other person cast the vote of a member.
 In addition to such penalties as may be prescribed by law, any member casting or attempting to cast the vote of a member may be punished in such manner as the House may determine.